MisterErock/ICS-372/README.md

 ## Description
 Problem: Keeping track of home appliances maintenance due dates can be overwhelming.

 Solution: A digital application that will store your appliances information and remind us of when we need to do maintenance.
-This application is going to be a GUI.

 ## Group Members